NozoMojo – Tours & Arts for Nature Conservation

 Katmai National Park, Alaska

 This trip is for the serious ursophile as well as anyone seeking a unique Alaska bear experience.
 It is the best place to photograph grizzly bears in North America – not to mention the incredible backdrop of glaciers and mountains rising from the sea.
 Katmai Coastal Bear Tours is an ecologically minded, small ship cruise business, working primarily in Alaska’s remote Katmai National Park and Preserve.
-Meet the bears of Katmai.

 British Columbia, Canada